Get To Know Rowland Hall

 This high participation rate in athletics is reflected in both the middle and upper school student bodies.

-athletic state titles awarded to Winged Lions
+athletic state titles have been awarded to Winged Lions

 Rowland Hall is home to some of the best Utah Division 2A athletes.
 In addition to our state titles, Rowland Hall holds 141 athletic region titles.